rukawa917/crypto_rebal/README.md

 2021-10-13:
 - added automatic subscription and redemption of fleixble savings during rebalancing.
-- Deleted ignore_lst variable by only retreiving only active pairs in get_spotWallet() in Binance_API_Module
+- Deleted ignore_lst variable by retreiving only active pairs in get_spotWallet() in Binance_API_Module